 Solar battery size calculator

-A solar battery does not generate more electricity.
-It changes when you use the electricity that is already being generated.
-By storing surplus midday generation and releasing it in the evening, a battery replaces electricity that would otherwise be imported from the grid at your full unit rate.
-The financial case rests on the gap between your import rate and your Smart Export Guarantee rate: if you import at 24p and export at 8p, every unit the battery captures and stores is worth 16p more than it would have been as export.
-Whether that gap justifies the battery cost depends on how much surplus generation you actually have, and that varies significantly by month.
+If you already have or are planning solar panels, the next question is usually whether to add a battery and, if so, what size.
+A battery does not generate more electricity, but it changes when you use the electricity that is already being generated, replacing peak-rate imports with stored solar surplus.
+The financial case rests on the gap between your import rate and your Smart Export Guarantee rate: at 24p import and 8p SEG, every unit the battery captures and stores is worth 16p more than it would have been as export.
+Whether that gap justifies the battery cost depends on how much surplus generation you actually have to capture, and that varies significantly by month.

 This calculator models your solar system’s monthly generation profile against your household consumption to show how much surplus is available to charge a battery each month, how much evening demand can be served from storage, and what additional annual saving a battery produces at different sizes.
 It also models the time-of-use tariff case, where the battery is additionally charged from cheap overnight electricity on days when solar generation is low.
 All outputs are illustrative and based on UK average irradiance data.
-Squared Money is an introducer, not a lender.
-Checking eligibility will not affect your credit score.
+This guide and the calculator are for general information and do not constitute financial or energy advice; for the borrowing routes typically used to fund battery installations, see our guide to home improvement loans.

 At a Glance